abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 	return new Foo();
 }

-// this will still override above beans even if it of diff type, since it has the same name (no startup errors)
+// this will still override above beans even if it is of diff type, since it has the same name (no startup errors)
 ```

 **Usage**: it is often used to override classes (beans) imported from a JAR dependency with custom bean implementation.
 [Interview Question](/spring-boot/interview/#spring)